(5 / 5)

 At six minutes and 11 seconds, a shave of two minutes would have been OK with me.
 Maybe there is a radio edit, because this would make a good single minus the lengthy dub instrumental part.
 Jimmy and Earl are locked in tight together to make the dub mix an easier job on a promised dub version of this album.

-Norman Hassan sings lead on the first single from the album, “Moonlight Lover”, which features a guest spot from Birmingham rapper Gilly G. Nice crisp horns, but the song and the rap just don’t grab me.
+Norman Hassan sings lead on the first single from the album, “Moonlight Lover”, the sole cover on the record, a classic originally by Joya Landis.
+This new version features a guest spot from Birmingham rapper Gilly G. Nice crisp horns, but the song and the rap just don’t grab me.

 Duncan fronts “You Haven’t Called”, a track that was given away for free with all pre-orders of the album, along with “Moonlight Lover”, which were both singles.
 See the video to “You Haven’t Called”, at the bottom of this page.